-- this page is under construction --

 -s/he is registered with the institute, receives mails and newsletters;

--the institute logo and text is to be printed on the BACK COVER of the thesis according to specifications (click for the exact requirements, to be found at the very bottom of the page).
+-the institute name and affililation should be printed on the INSIDE COVER of the thesis and the logo and text is to be printed on the BACK COVER of the thesis according to specifications (click for the exact requirements, to be found at the very bottom of the page).
 Note that the logo and the text should be printed as one block.
-To avoid any misunderstanding, send a pdf of the cover for approval to email@example.com prior to printing the thesis.
+To avoid any misunderstanding, send a pdf of the inside cover and the back cover for approval to firstname.lastname@example.org prior to printing the thesis.
 Theses that co not comply with this requirements do not qualify for compensation;

 -the PhD candidate is present at the AMS annual meetings and annual PhD days;

 -the PhD candidate informs the institute of the time and date of dissertation as soon as a date has been set;